How To Get Started With Digital Marketing Automation

 2 – Lack of Training

-Although marketing automation software is easy to use, it’s vital that you have the time and training to use it correctly.
+Although marketing automation software is easy to use, you must have the time and training to use it correctly.

 For example, when you automate your email campaigns, it's straightforward to send an email that isn't targeted to your audience or, even worse, sends a link that could harm your brand.